pvass24/k8s-kadence/kind-install/README.md

   ```

 ### Step 2: Cluster Configuration(On macOS/ Windows/Linux)
   Create a file named kind-config.yaml and copy the contents below into it.
-This configuration sets up a cluster with one control-plane node and twwo worker nodes.
+This configuration sets up a cluster with one control-plane node and two worker nodes.

 - **Create Config File:**
   ```sh